|Tissot, Abraham and the Three Angels|

-This is why the Orthodox Christian does not argue semantically to win over an opponent.
+This is why the follower of Jesus does not argue semantically to win over an opponent.
 He does not preach Apollos.
 He doesn’t preach Paul.
 He doesn’t preach himself.
 No, he preaches Christ, and Him crucified, and risen from the dead.

 People want to draw us into arguments, wrangling over words, but it is precisely this tactic that the evil one used when he wanted to entrap Christ.
 To every argument, Jesus responded not with human reason, but with the plain words of scripture.

 The Word of God does not need to defend Himself.

 all who follow Jesus, all who believe and stand on the Word, who preach, like the angel of the last days, the eternal gospel,